Spuriosity1/Spuriosity1.github.io/_posts/2022-06-20-ParisGlutenFree.md

 Nice food in a box to take away and eat in the sun.
 [5]

-# The supermarket
+# The Supermarket

 After some searching, I found a packet of five (why five?) slices of Schär gluten free bread and a packet of sweet biscuits available at a
 Carefour express.
 Not all Carefours carry it though.
+However, almost _any_ supermarket will have a packet of puffed-corn crackers (_galletes du mais_) and a wheel of cheese or packet of ham.

-**Meat and Cheese**
+**Meats**

 Proscuitto made in the traditional way is _technically_ not entirely gluten free.
 When the pork leg is salted and hung out to dry, the cut surface is covered with a wheat dough to stop it drying out